kconkas/dxspider-deployment/README.md

 environments and as such its focus is primarily supporting telnet nodes running on TCP networks.

+**Note:** if you first run this docker image before 23rd July 2019, please refer to [Alpine image migration](./README.alpine-migration.md) for important information.

 ## Running in Docker
 DX Spider node parameters can be specified via Docker environment variables:
 ```bash